xiangshiyin/machine-learning-for-actuarial-science/2025-spring/final/topics.md

 - Research and explore different AutoML techniques/tools with some first hand experiments
 - Discuss advantages and disadvantages of each approach, identify their capabilities and limitations
 - Open question: can we fully rely on AutoML techniques?

+## Project 07: Build a ChatBot utilizing LLM technique
+### Idea
+Leverage available LLM models to build a chatbot to help summarize and answer questions about a given insurance policy document
+- You can use any open or closed sourced LLM models (OpenAI GPT models, Antropic Claude, Meta's Llama, etc.)
+- Compare the performance of different LLM models